LD | TITLE | SPONSOR | SUMMARY | COMM | POSITION | STATUS | ACTION / NOTES |

 LAH |

-An Act To Support Municipal And County Actions On Dam Ownership (HP 26) | Nina MILLIKEN of Blue Hill | This bill amends the process for Department of Environmental Protection proceedings for release of dam ownership by changing the information that must be submitted by the dam owner and changing the time frame for the required municipal public meeting. | ENR |
+An Act To Support Municipal And County Actions On Dam Ownership And To Make Other Changes To The Laws Regulating Release From Dam Ownership (HP 26) | Nina MILLIKEN of Blue Hill | This bill amends the process for Department of Environmental Protection proceedings for release of dam ownership by changing the information that must be submitted by the dam owner and changing the time frame for the required municipal public meeting. | ENR |

 An Act To Support Implementation Of Certified Community Behavioral Health Clinic Projects (HP 27) | Anne GRAHAM of North Yarmouth | This bill requires funding appropriated in Public Law 2023, chapter 643 for certified community behavioral health clinic projects to be used to support the Medicaid services state share of funds needed for state-licensed mental health organizations to participate in the Certified Community Behavioral Health Clinic Full Summary |